Rethinking Global Context in Crowd Counting: Method

 \subsection{Transformer-based Crowd Counting}

-Most conventional crowd counting methods~\cite{li2018csrnet,liu2019context,shi2018crowd} are based on CNNs, and generally consider crowd counting as a dense prediction task.
-An encoder is used to learn high-level features while a small decoder is adopted to process the encoded output and predict a density map.
-Since the CNN-based encoder can only exploit the local information within the fix-sized window, some approaches are proposed to increase the receptive fields, by dilated convolution~\cite{li2018csrnet,bai2020adaptive} or using deeper network~\cite{wang2019learning}.
+Most crowd counting methods in the literature that consider crowd counting as a dense prediction task are based on CNNs~\cite{li2018csrnet,liu2019context,shi2018crowd}.
+Since CNN-based encoders can only exploit the local information within the fix-sized window, some approaches are proposed to increase the receptive fields, by dilated convolutions~\cite{li2018csrnet} or using deeper networks~\cite{wang2019learning}.
 In this section, we present our transformer-based approach for crowd counting, which is designed to overcome this limitation by explicitly modelling global context.
 Our presentation follows the data flow of our framework as depicted in Fig.~\ref{fig:framework}.

+\myPara{Overlapping Split.} In the seminal ViT~\cite{dosovitskiy2021image}, the input image is split into non-overlapping patches, leading to the problem that the local structure around the patches is destroyed.
+Instead, we split the input into overlapping patches, following \cite{yuan2021tokens}.
+The process of overlapping split is similar to an convolution operation and the patch size of $k\times k$ is similar to the kernel size.
+Specifically, the input image $\bm{I}$ is first padded by $p$ pixels on each side.
+The overlapping patches are obtained by moving the patch window ($k\times k$) across the whole image with stride $s$ ($s<k$).
+Each patch has $k\times k\times c$ elements, which are flattened to $\mathbb{R}^{ck^2}$.
+The length of patches is given by